BaronBonet/blog/src/content/posts/renovating-a-dutch-apartment-from-1906.md

 ### Kitchen

 We went for an Ikea kitchen with a composite counter top from a different supplier.
 We made the kitchen counter earth level (because we also had the concept of 'house level') and 83cm tall at the center of the kitchen.
-Which meant east side of the house the counter was 86cm tall and on the west side it was 80cm tall.
+Which meant that on the east side of the house the counter was 86cm tall and on the west side it was 80cm tall.

 ![ikea test cabinents](https://cdn.ericcbonet.com/rotterdam-renovation/ikea-test-cabinents.jpg "We bought a few cabinets to start with to figure out how to build the framing")